CoderMonkey1956/deckcraft-refabricated/README.md

 Q: What mods are used in this modpack?
 A: You can find a full list of mods [here]()

-Q: Can I contribute to this progect?
+Q: Can I contribute to this project?
 A: I am well open to contributions!
 Just open a pull request or create an issuie if you have any ideas/improvements.
+Or a typo (a lot lf this was written on a Steam Deck).

 Q: Is there any extra setup needed once I install this?
 A: In some cases, yes.
 [Click Here](performance.md) for a list of more improvements for maximum performance.